LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

   - CacheDir
 ```

-Content under the *pre* directive is the pre-condition that will be run before the tests are executed on Hypertest grid.
+Content under the *pre* directive is the pre-condition that will be run before the tests are executed on HyperTest grid.
 The *--cache-dir* option in *pip3* is used for specifying the cache directory.
 It is important to note that downloaded packages that are cached are securely uploaded to a secure upload, before the execution environment is auto-purged after build completion.
 Please modify *requirements.txt* as per the project requirements.

 ```yaml
 pip3 install -r requirements.txt  --cache-dir CacheDir